mundaneprogramming/mundaneprogramming.github.io/articles/how-to-mundane.md

 Focus on one thing at a time.
 Figure out the parser.
 And just use that.
 Then move on to spidering.
 And then move to deserialization.
 And then, later, to databases.

+# Things to do

+1. Put the Terminal icon on your dock
+2. Enable opening from Terminal from Finder
+3. Use Tab for auto complete
+4. (put this as 1) Learn the keyboard shortcut for Application switching
+5. Download a text editor
+6. Enable syntax highlighting
+7. Run script files from the command line
+8. Open iPython
+9. Use the %paste
+10. Cmd-C for Copy
+11. Cmd-V for paste
+12. head and tail
+13. curl a file instead of downloading
+14. grep a text file for text
+15. (move higher) Cmd-S for Save
+16. Find and replace with regex
+17. Grep with regex
+18. Keyboard short cut for history
+19. Cmd-W to close a window
+20. Cmd-F to Find in a document
+21. Cmd-F-Shift in a project
+22. How to open a text file
+23. How to write a text file to disk
+24. How to download and read a file from Python
+25. How to download and save a file from Python
+26. How to parse CSV from basic functions
+27. How to parse JSON
+28. How to convert JSON into CSV
+29. How to rename a file

 # Goals

 - Don't touch your mouse
 - Look for efficiencies.
 Things like syntax-hilighting are incredibly important
+  - Compare autocompletion and highlight in Sublime vs textpad
 - Stop hard-coding things
 -